St. Francis Brooklyn Terriers: Basketball

 Both the men's and women's teams hosted their home games at The Pope and were members of the Northeast Conference.
 The fiercest rival of the Terriers was LIU; the men's teams have competed since 1928 and the women's teams since 1973.
 (Note: Before the 2019–20 school year, the rivalry involved Long Island University's Brooklyn campus, known athletically as "LIU" or "Long Island" before 2013 and "LIU Brooklyn" from 2013–14.
 LIU merged the Brooklyn athletic program with that of its Post campus in 2019, creating the current LIU Sharks.)
 Both the men's and women's Terrier teams played in the Battle of Brooklyn tournament against the Sharks, which was played annually since 1974–75.
-The Terriers also competed against the Wagner Seahawks, and it was referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazano-Narrows Bridge.
+The Terriers also competed against the Wagner Seahawks, and it was referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazzano–Narrows Bridge.
 The Battle of the Verrazano dates back to the 1973–74 season.
 The team played its home games on the Peter Aquilone Court at the Generoso Pope Athletic Complex.